 South Africa’s growing economy, warm climate, and rich cultural history make the country an excellent choice for companies in the midst of international expansions.
 However, some companies are deterred by the complex employment laws and regulations surrounding work visas and permits for foreign citizens in South Africa.
-If you’re not sure how to get a work visa in South Africa, a global PEO like Globalization Partners can help.

-What Types of Working Visas Are There in South Africa?
+Types of Work Visas in South Africa

 South Africa has several different categories of work visas, including:

 - General Work Visa: This is the most common type of visa for foreign citizens seeking employment in South Africa.

 Intracompany Transfer Visa (ICT): This visa is for individuals who are employed by multinational companies and transferred to work in South Africa.

 - Critical Skills Work Visa: Highly skilled migrants may be eligible for this visa, which allows foreign citizens to come to South Africa without the prerequisite of a job offer.

 - Business Visa: Individuals planning to move to South Africa to open a business or invest in an existing business should apply for this visa.

 - Corporate Visa: This visa is not for individuals, but corporations.
 A corporate visa allows a company to employ a set number of foreign workers with Individual Corporate Worker Certificates.